 - If you’re B2B, your primary network will be LinkedIn.

-- If you’re B2C, your primary networks will be Facebook and Pinterest.
+- If you’re B2C, your primary networks will be Facebook, Instagram, and Pinterest.

-- Secondary networks for both would be Google+ and Twitter (for exposure and SEO).
+- A secondary network for both would be Twitter (for exposure and SEO).

 - Don’t ignore Facebook and Pinterest if you’re B2B – it still helps with reaching people.
 And if you’re B2C, don’t ignore LinkedIn – it gives you credibility and LI users are consumers, too!
 These are tertiary networks.